creditkarma/sharding-module/README.md

 ```

-**shardMgr.updateClient** Re-establish the database client connection.
+**updateClient**: Re-establish the database client connection.
 Useful to recover from any dynamic changes in the env

 * `shardId`: **number**, shardId of the database
 * `prefix`: **string**, prefix